 Note that this page concerns open short courses.
 Different timelines apply to microcredentials and professional certificates and to invite only courses.

-Once you submit your proposal for a new short course, a Course Development Manager (CDM) will be in touch to help you to get your course ready to open for enrolment.
+Once you submit your proposal for a new short course, experts in the content team will be in touch to help you to get your course ready to open for enrolment.
 We will work with you to help prepare the course description page and confirm start dates and deadlines for Quality Assurance.
 In order to ensure there is sufficient time for all the elements that go into launching a new course, we ask that you submit new short course proposals at least 8 weeks before your desired start date.